-The local VSP conducts an annual training for PROJECT STAFF for all agencies in the community to address best practices on domestic violence and available resources.
-Best practices include safety planning around communication and serving clients with a history of trauma with a victimcentered lens.
+1. The local VSP conducts an ANNUAL training for PROJECT STAFF for all agencies in the community to address best practices on serving survivors of domestic violence and shares about available resources.
+Best practices include safety planning around communication and serving clients with a history of trauma with a victim-centered lens.
 In 2022, VSP THE SPRING, HOSTED A CoC-WIDE TRAINING ON AVAILABLE RESOURCES IN ORDER TO RAISE AWARENESS ABOUT SERVICES.
-The CoC coordinates an annual training for program staff to ensure they MEET THE NEEDS OF SURVIVORS on a variety of topics, including strategies to provide TRAUMA-INFORMED CARE, focused on tools for providing services that are VICTIM-CENTERED, and empower households in their right to self-determination.
-Additional trainings recently conducted covered signs of human trafficking, with an emphasis on the intersectionality of homelessness and human trafficking, and best practices for referring out clients in a human-centered and trauma-informed way.
-Recordings of the trainings are available year-round on the CoC website to encourage widespread community engagement. engagement.
+The CoC coordinates an annual training for program staff to ensure they MEET THE NEEDS OF SURVIVORS on a variety of topics, including strategies to provide TRAUMA-INFORMED CARE, focused on tools for providing services that are SURVIVOR-CENTERED, and empower households in their right to self-determination.
+Additional trainings conducted cover how to identify signs of human trafficking, with an emphasis on the intersectionality of homelessness and human trafficking, and best practices for referring out clients in a human-centered and trauma-informed way.
+Recordings of the trainings are available year-round on the CoC website to encourage widespread community engagement.

 2. COORDINATED ENTRY SYSTEM TRAINING INCLUDES PROTOCOLS FOR INDIVIDUALS AND FAMILIES WITH A HISTORY OF DV, DATING VIOLENCE, SEXUAL ASSUALT, STALKING, AND HUMAN TRAFFICKING.
-CES training is offered monthly by the CES Coordination Team, and available for both new CES users and as a refresher for existing program staff.
+CES training is offered MONTHLY by the CES Coordination Team and available for both new CES users and as a refresher for existing program staff.
 Coordinated Entry protocols ensure that individuals are offered private screening and assessment spaces in order to screen for safety when presenting as a group/household.
 Safety planning is offered immediately and/or confidential resources are provided verbally when appropriate.
-Clients have the opportunity to work with both HUD Victim Service Providers (VSPs) and non-VSPs. appropriate.
+Clients have the opportunity to work with both HUD Victim Service Providers (VSPs) and non-VSPs.
 CoC SERVICE STANDARDS REQUIRE THAT ALL CES ASSESSMENT STAFF ARE TRAINED ANNUALLY AT MINIMUM ON SAFETY PLANNING AND OTHER EMERGENCY PROCEDURES IN THE EVENT THAT SAFETY ISSUES ARE IDENTIFIED.
 Regular training ensures widespread knowledge on safety protocols, and consistency in client experience regardless of where they present.
 Training was delivered to CES staff in November of 2022.

 1C-5c.
 Implemented Safety Planning, Confidentiality Protocols in Your CoC's Coordinated Entry to Address the Needs of Domestic Violence, Dating Violence, Sexual Assault, and Stalking Survivors.

 NOFO Section V.B.1.e.

+•

 Describe in the field below how your CoC's coordinated entry includes:

 1. safety planning protocols; and

 2. confidentiality protocols.

-1.SAFETY PLANNING PROTOCOLS ARE IN EFFECT AT THE FIRST INTERACTION OF EVERY CLIENT AND PROGRAM STAFF MEETING.
+1.SAFETY PLANNING PROTOCOLS ARE IN EFFECT AT THE FIRST INTERACTION OF EVERY CLIENT AND PROGRAM STAFF MEETING, and are outlined in the CoC VAWA policy & procedures and Emergency Transfer Plan.
 The CoC CES team, representatives of 211 call center, outreach specialists, and client case managers coordinate safety planning applicable to an individual's needs during case conferencing and bi-weekly call center conferencing to ensure the client is aware of processes to receive safe, confidential services en route to housing opportunities.

-Emergency Transfer Policies - offering internal transfers and can access external transfers under VAWA housing protections.

-2. Confidentiality protocols.
-Housing Solutions as the lead CES and HMIS agency has collaborated with the VSPs to set up a confidential process for coordinated entry for clients currently experiencing or with a history of domestic violence and/or human trafficking.
-The VSP provides a weekly de-identified list of clients pending housing via coordinated entry.
-Housing Solutions HMIS and CES staff then add the de-identified number representing an individual working with the VSP to the By-Name List for future housing opportunities.
+Emergency Transfer Policies include offering internal transfers and can access external transfers under VAWA housing protections.
+2. CONFIDENTIALITY PROTOCOLS ARE IMPLEMENTED BY Housing Solutions, the lead CES and HMIS agency, in effect CoC-wide through collaboration with VSPs that aim to ensure a confidential process for coordinated entry for clients currently experiencing or with a history of domestic violence and/or human trafficking.
+The VSP provides a de-identified list of clients pending housing via coordinated entry on a weekly basis.
+Housing Solutions HMIS and CES staff then add the de-identified number representing